Back To Search Results

 Treatment / Management

 Complicated dog bites should be stabilized and referred for the appropriate consultation service.
 Cat bites deeper than superficial, so thorough irrigation under local anesthesia is needed, and the wound is left open.
 The patient should be discharged with a week of amoxicillin-clavulanate and given strict wound care precautions.
 All bites to the hands or feet, bites in immunocompromised individuals, bites that already show signs of infection, and bites with a puncture characteristic require treatment with amoxicillin-clavulanate.
 Second-line therapy for patients with penicillin allergies is doxycycline or trimethoprim-sulfamethoxazole (TMP-SMX) plus metronidazole or clindamycin.
-The appropriate consult service should see patients with extensive local infection; patients with evidence of disseminated infection should be treated with broad-spectrum IV antibiotics and admitted for further care.[6][7][8](B3)
+The appropriate consult service should see patients with extensive local infection; patients with evidence of disseminated infection should be treated with broad-spectrum intravenous antibiotics and admitted for further care.[6][7][8](B3)

 Differential Diagnosis